Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Introduction

 where

-are given functions, and $\frac{\partial}{\partial z}$ is the derivative along the \emph{normal direction}\footnote{We adopted the same notation used in \cite{LucaChar}, where the reader may also find a gentle introduction to the theory of characteristics and singularities of nonlinear PDEs.} of the curve $(X^1(t),X^2(t))$.
-A solution of the Cauchy problem \eqref{equation}--\eqref{Cauchy_problem} is a function $u=f(x^1,x^2)$ which, together with its derivatives, satisfies both \eqref{equation} and \eqref{Cauchy_problem}.
-In a more geometric perspective, the initial data \eqref{Cauchy_data} can be used to construct a particular curve
+are given functions, and $\frac{\partial}{\partial z}$ is the derivative along the \emph{normal direction}\footnote{We adopted the same notation used in~\cite{LucaChar}, where the reader may also f\/ind a gentle introduction to the theory of characteristics and singularities of non-linear PDEs.} of the curve $(X^1(t)$, $X^2(t))$.
+A solution of the Cauchy problem~\eqref{equation},~\eqref{Cauchy_problem} is a function $u=f(x^1,x^2)$ which, together with its derivatives, satisf\/ies both~\eqref{equation} and~\eqref{Cauchy_problem}.
+Initial data~\eqref{Cauchy_data} can be used to construct the curve

-in the space with coordinates $(x^1,x^2,u,\dots,p_{i_1\cdots i_l},\dots)$, $l\leq k-1$, which we can then interpret as a \emph{Cauchy datum} (see, e.g., \cite{MorenoCauchy} for a jet--theoretic treatment of the space of Cauchy data).
-If such curve is \emph{non--characteristic} for equation \eqref{equation}, then, assuming $F$ real analytic, Cauchy problem \eqref{equation}--\eqref{Cauchy_problem} admits a (locally) unique analytic solution.
+in the space with coordinates $(x^1,x^2,u,\dots,p_{i_1\cdots i_l},\dots)$, $l\leq k-1$, which we can then interpret as a \emph{Cauchy datum} (see, e.g., \cite{MorenoCauchy} for a jet-theoretic treatment of the space of Cauchy data).
+If such curve is \emph{non-characteristic} for equation~\eqref{equation}, then, assuming~$F$ real analytic, Cauchy problem~\eqref{equation},~\eqref{Cauchy_problem} admits a~(locally) unique analytic solution.
 Hence, \emph{characteristic curves} play a crucial role in the analysis of Cauchy problems.
-They can be defined as follows.
-A curve \eqref{Cauchy_datum} is \emph{characteristic} for $\E$ at the point\footnote{The choice of notation \virg{$\overline{m}^{k-2}$} and \virg{$\overline{m}^{k-1}$} will be motivated later on.} $\overline{m}^{k-1}\in\E$, i.e., a point
+They can be def\/ined as follows.